Abhijit85/TransEE/README.md

 ## Evaluation Metrics
-We evaluate TransEE using the following standard KGE metrics:
+We evaluate RelatE using the following standard KGE metrics:
-- Mean Rank (MR): Measures the average rank of correct entities
+- Mean Rank (MR): Measures the average rank of correct entities.
-- Hits@10 (Filtered): Percentage of test triples where the correct entity is ranked in the top 10 after filtering out corrupted triples
+- Hits@10 (Filtered): Percentage of test triples where the correct entity is ranked in the top 10 after filtering out corrupted triples.

 ## Loss Function:
 - Uniform Negative Sampling